Branch predictor: History

 The first commercial RISC processors, the MIPS R2000 and R3000 and the earlier SPARC processors, do only trivial "not-taken" branch prediction.
 Because they use branch delay slots, fetched just one instruction per cycle, and execute in-order, there is no performance loss.
 The later R4000 uses the same trivial "not-taken" branch prediction, and loses two cycles to each taken branch because the branch resolution recurrence is four cycles long.

 Branch prediction became more important with the introduction of pipelined superscalar processors like the Intel Pentium, DEC Alpha 21064, the MIPS R8000, and the IBM POWER series.
 These processors all rely on one-bit or simple bimodal predictors.

 The DEC Alpha 21264 (EV6) uses a next-line predictor overridden by a combined local predictor and global predictor, where the combining choice is made by a bimodal predictor.

 The AMD K8 has a combined bimodal and global predictor, where the combining choice is another bimodal predictor.
 This processor caches the base and choice bimodal predictor counters in bits of the L2 cache otherwise used for ECC.
 As a result, it has effectively very large base and choice predictor tables, and parity rather than ECC on instructions in the L2 cache.
 The parity design is sufficient, since any instruction suffering a parity error can be invalidated and refetched from memory.

 The Alpha 21464 (EV8, cancelled late in design) had a minimum branch misprediction penalty of 14 cycles.
 It was to use a complex but fast next-line predictor overridden by a combined bimodal and majority-voting predictor.
 The majority vote was between the bimodal and two gskew predictors.

 In 2018 a catastrophic security vulnerability called Spectre was made public by Google's Project Zero and other researchers.
-Affecting virtually all modern CPUs, the vulnerability involves extracting private data from the leftover data caches of branch mispredictions.
+Affecting virtually all modern CPUs, the vulnerability involves priming the branch predictors so another process (or the kernel) will mispredict a branch and use secret data as an array index, evicting one of the attacker's cache lines.
+The attacker can time access to their own array to find out which one, turning this CPU internal (microarchitectural) state into a value the attacker can save which has information about values they could not read directly.